wkler/ERC721-ERC-20-Token-Minter/README.md

 You can view your NFT at https://testnets.opensea.io/account (make sure you are connected to the OpenSea rinkeby testnet).<br>
 Your wallet gains from 1 and 15 ERC-20 Tokens from the contract you previously deployed.

-Blockchains can take time, so if you are not seeing your NFT or tokens immedietly, check back every couple mintutes.
+Blockchains can take time.
+If you are not seeing your NFT or tokens immedietly, check back in several mintutes.
 ## Congragulations.
 You've done it!